What is Intercompany Reconciliation: Examples, Processes and Tips

 What is Intercompany Reconciliation?

-Intercompany reconciliation is the process of reconciling transactions between legal entities under a single parent company or figures between two consecutive branches.
+Intercompany reconciliation is a specialized form of account reconciliation that involves reconciling transactions between legal entities under a single parent company or figures between two consecutive branches.

 For example, if two companies under the same parent buy and sell to and from one another, then there’s one legal entity paying the other under the same name.

-To ensure that financial statements and data is accurate, intercompany reconciliation takes place to confirm the transaction amount is recorded right for both parties and, in closing, to eliminate them from statements.
+To ensure that financial statements and data are accurate, intercompany reconciliation takes place to confirm the transaction amount is recorded right for both parties and, in closing, to eliminate them from statements.

 Essentially, the goal is to remove this type of revenue and costs from statements because it all falls under the same company.